 Disclosure: This website may receive compensation in the form of payment or product.
 Some content may include affiliate links.
 All posts are written based off of personal use and experience.
 Opinions are in no way influenced by compensation..

-RV, travel trailer, class C, doesn’t matter what you have, these are the seven things they all need, especially if you are a full-timer.
+RV, travel trailer, class C, doesn’t matter what you have, these are the seven things they all need, especially if you are a full-timer, also if you don’t have one yet, we recommend getting one from the caravan manufacturers Melbourne.
 None of these things came with our brand new travel trailer, but are definitely worth every penny we spent on them.

 We won’t plug in without a surge protector.
 In case of electrical storm, lighting strike, any kind of power surge, this thing is worth every penny.
 This keeps all of our electronics safe in the event of a power surge.